Raku/Documentable/docs/reference/perl6-documentable-registry.md

 #### %.routines-by-type

-Every key in this Hash is a name of a Type and its value is all routines (`Perl6::Documentable::Derived` with Kind::Routine) found in that type.
+Every key in this Hash is a name of a Type and its value is all routines (`Perl6::Documentable::Derived` with kind set to Kind::Routine) found in that type.

 `.compose` needs to be executed before use this attribute.